 Understanding “Market” Cap Rate

 I don’t believe there is such thing as a ‘good’ or ‘bad’ cap rate.
 Some may argue that buying a high cap rate deal is the way to get the best returns.
-Though it is true, in general, that the higher the cap rate, the higher the cash-flow (since your paying a lower price for a higher income stream), it may not always materialize given the higher risk.
+Though it is true, in general, that the higher the cap rate, the higher the cash-flow (since you’re paying a lower price for a higher income stream), it may not always materialize given the higher risk.
 Further, it does not take into account the overall growth prospects of the area nor the business acquisition business plan (e.g. value-add) the investor intends to implement.

 Buying a 2% cap rate deal in New York City could be just as rewarding as buying a 7% cap deal in Kansas City, as it all depends on the business plan and appetite for risk.

-I believe that understanding the cap rate your purchasing, relative to the ‘market’ cap rate is important.
+I believe that understanding the cap rate you’re purchasing, relative to the ‘market’ cap rate is important.
 This data is not readily accessible, but if you look at enough deals, talk to brokers/appraisers/lenders, etc. you can get a feel for the going cap rates.
-For example, in Dallas-Fort Worth (DFW), the current market cap rates for infill class A, B and C multifamily properties are 4.5%, 5.25% and 5.75% respectively per CBRE.
+For example, in Dallas-Fort Worth (DFW), the current market cap rates for infill class A, B, and C multifamily properties are 4.5%, 5.25%, and 5.75% respectively per CBRE.
 These can vary significantly based on the location of the property as well, where a class-C deal in a higher income neighborhood could go for a 5.5% cap versus a 6.25% cap in a lower income area.